JetBrains/ring-ui/README.md

 2. Run shared `Wallaby` configuration in WebStorm.

-## CSS Regression testing
+## Visual regression testing

-#### Note: developer server should work while running this commands (`npm start`)
+#### Note: you should have the development server running before executing the commands below (`npm start`)

-Ring UI uses [Gemini](https://ru.bem.info/tools/testing/gemini) as CSS regression testing framework.
-When developer changes something in components presentation, he should run `npm run gemini-test` command to make sure that everything is ok.
+Ring UI uses [Gemini](https://ru.bem.info/tools/testing/gemini) for visual regression testing.
+Gemini works by taking "screenshots" and comparing them to existing reference images.
+After you make some visual changes, run `npm run gemini-test` to make sure there are no regressions.

-If something changed, reference images should be updated.
-For example, if alerts markup is changed and tests won't pass, execute `npm run gemini-gather files components/alert/*.gemini.js` to update references.
+To update the reference images for a certain component (for example, `alert`) run `npm run gemini-gather files components/alert/*.gemini.js`.